engineering-collaboration/book/docs/book/collaborating-within-a-company/planning-work.md

 If needed daily keep it written
 Help identify potential distractions, e.g. hat to help X, Y reached out for support, I am working on Z with U Making sure people do not get off task too much or create major sub tasks; we can add these to next sprint

+Who are tickets for.
+Tickets are not engineering oriented.
+Any information relating to code, stored away from code is useless.
+Authorization, platform migration, searchability.
+We cover this in detail in Part II.

 ## Presenting work - end of sprints